ShySkill/StartupMacro/README.md

 # StartupMacro
 This script is utilized for the game Bee Swarm Simulator on roblox and works with any resolution.
 You must be using Windows OS versions 10+.
 This is also open source so you can have full access to the code to see its capabilities.

+EDIT: Natro Macro now has their own startup feature, making this not optimal.
+This is still an alternative though

 ![image](https://github.com/ShySkill/StartupMacro/assets/117660637/93c74067-6d81-4cfd-8075-82a804fec777)

 Recent Updates: Now auto updates Natro when needed, as well as some bug fixes.